pink-cupcakes/A-New-Angle/README.md

 ## Getting started :raised_hands:

-Before getting started with the project, make sure you have the latest version of git and npm installed on your computer.

-To start your application you need to clone this repository here: https://github.com/pinkwaffles/A-New-Angle
+Requirements:

+- git version >= 2.7.1
+- npm >= 5.6.0

+1. Clone this repo:

+https://github.com/pinkwaffles/A-New-Angle

-- Then in your terminal, navigate to the project and run:
+2. Then in your terminal, navigate to the project and run:

     `npm install`

     This pulls all the dependencies from package.json and installs them.

+3. To access the user interface, just open index.html:

+    `open index.html`

-- If you wish to access a dev environment, run the following in your terminal:
+    To access the dev environment, run the following in your terminal:

     `npm install -g live-server`

     `live-server`

     This will automatically open a dev environment in which you can see changes to the code being updated live.
 It servers the same function as nodemon would in node.

-- If you wish to access a user interface, just open index.html:

-    `open index.html`